themeleon/themeleon/README.md

 is the following:

-1. Let your users configure a theme name (or even directly a theme function you expose a Node.js API.
+1. Let your users configure a theme name (or even directly a theme function if you expose a Node.js API.
 1. If the theme is not a function, and is a single identifier (something like `[a-z-]+`, but you can be less strict), `require` your prefix (`{{context}}-theme-`) followed by the theme name.